radiantearth/stac-api-spec/fragments/filter/README.md

 - Features Filter (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/features-filter`) - defines that the parameters defined in `Filter` apply to the Features endpoint (`/collections/{collectionId}/items`) defined by OAFeat Part 1.
 - Simple CQL (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/simple-cql`) - defines the query language used for the `filter` parameter defined by Filter

-This STAC Filter extension extends the Features Filter conformance class such that these parameters also apply to the STAC Item Search resource (/search).
+This STAC Filter extension extends the Filter conformance class such that these parameters also apply to the STAC Item Search resource (/search).

 Additional, the implementation must support at least one of "CQL Text" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-text`) or "CQL JSON" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-json`).
 It is recommended that (at least) GET requests support CQL Text and POST requests support CQL JSON.